misto/website/gitpod/docs/self-hosted/latest/reference-architecture/production-ready.md

 </div>
 <div slot="aws">

-If using eksctl and the cert-manager service account along with well known policies AND have your intended zone hosted in Route53, then follow the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/) configuration steps.
+If using eksctl and the cert-manager service account along with well-known policies AND have your intended zone hosted in Route53, then follow the [cert-manager](https://cert-manager.io/docs/configuration/acme/dns01/route53/) configuration steps.
 An example ClusterIssuer is below.

 ```yaml
 apiVersion: cert-manager.io/v1